Last updated September 24, 2020

 You don’t need a visa to enter Nicaragua, so that’s something we don’t have to worry about waiting for.

 In March, many US airlines suspended flights to Nicaragua.
-Flights and entry policies into Nicaragua (which were supposed to open in July) have been pushed back until September 1st.
-It could be pushed back again depending on the spread of the virus.
-We’ll keep this page updated as we hear more.
+Flights and entry policies into Nicaragua (which were originally planned to resume in July) have been pushed back until September.
+Now, airports are open and are allowing visitors.
+Most airlines will resume U.S. to Nicaragua flights in October.

 The virus trends in Nicaragua are proving tricky to track, and we have had to rely on local contacts who are there as well as some NGOs committed to monitoring the virus (who are relying on contributions from many volunteer healthcare workers and private citizens).